shanptom/AWS_trial/readme.md

 # AWS - Hand on experiment-MVP  metabarcoding database

-This is a project was created to have hands-on experience with AWS services like S3, EC2, and IAM.
+This project was created to get hands-on experience with AWS services like S3, EC2, and IAM.
 It provides a web application for browsing and uploading metabarcoding datasets.
 This is a Minimum Viable Product (MVP) that uses S3 for data storage and EC2 for hosting a Streamlit application.

 ## 🏗️ Architecture